souhardyaltts/Scripting_Integrating-with-CI-/README.md

-# Scripting: Integrating with CI
+# MATLAB Scripting: Integrating with CI
 This repository demonstrates how to run MATLAB tests on GitHub® Actions by creating Github workflows.

 ## Badges